rileywheadon/rwp/docs/architecture.md

 ## Architecture

-- All applications are deployed onto a single, permanent DO droplet.
+- All applications are deployed onto a single DO droplet.
-- All applications run their own database directly on the droplet.
+- All applications run their database directly on the droplet.
 - All applications use my personal DockerHub container registry.

 ### Monorepo Design